rownd/wordpress/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Fix: Rownd and WordPress users could become cross-contaminated in the local browser if the current WP session didn't get invalidated during sign out and another user signed into the same browser immediately thereafter.

 = 1.2.4 =
 * Fix: Rownd IDs were not added to user meta when signed in by WooCommerce after checkout
 * Fix: Login links within a WooCommerce checkout flow reverted to the standard WC login form